M-arcus/cloudron-docs/docs/documentation/server.md

 For VPS providers that support it, the server (cpu/disk/memory) can be resized and Cloudron will automatically adapt to the available resources after a server restart.

+### AWS EBS

+On AWS, the partition and the filesystem must be resized after resizing the EBS volume.
+This can be done by following the [AWS Guide](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-expand-volume.html).

 ## Debugging

 You can SSH into your Cloudron and collect logs: